rwb/c621/README.md

 >
 ```

 * Now, we look at how to generate random numbers.
-Here are a few examples:
+Here are a few examples with uniform random numbers:

 ```R
 ### uniform distribution